gotmax23/fedrq-mirror/doc/dnf-repoquery-diff.md

 See the [BUILTIN RELEASES](fedrq1.md/#builtin-releases) section of `man fedrq` for valid `--branch` options.
 Users can of course configure their own custom release profiles.

-Use the pseudo `-b local` release which includes the default repositories with `enabled=1` in /etc/yum.repos.d and the system's releasever.
+To emulate dnf's default behavior, pass `--branch local` which includes the default repositories with `enabled=1` in /etc/yum.repos.d and the system's releasever.

 ## Source repositories